Chretienvv/FLTsummary/JavaScript/general_concepts.md

 - Scope
     - Function scope, block scope, variable scope
 - Prototype
+    - It is on every javascript function.
+    - Object prototype and function prototype are different.
+    - Function prototoype -> A functions prototype is the object instance that will become the prototype for all objectes created using this function as a constructor. function.prototype
+    - Object prototype -> An object protottype is the object instance from which the object is inherited. object.__proto__
+    - inheritance for the prototypes can be used with new.
+They point to the same memory prototype.
+    - Instance vs prototypes
+        - If age is specified: jim.age is 18 but jim.__proto__.age is still 29.
+        - if not then it will use the prototypes ages
+    - instance property overrides the prototype property.

 - Shadow Dom
     - Shadow host: The regular DOM node that the shadow DOM is attached to.